mattearly/DarkAndDarkerLobbyHelper/readme.md

   change these in "Keybinds.ank" to whatever you want

   - Cntrl +
-    - numpad0 - Insta-Queue - a dangerous but speedy button
     - 4 - Go To Jack O' Lantern Purchase
     - 5 - Go To Goblin Purchase
     - 6 - Go To Alchemist Service